1500 JFK Blvd Suite 312

 Mediation services are negotiations conducted under the auspices of a skilled mediator.
 The mediator does not decide who is right or wrong, but instead helps the parties find common ground so they can settle their dispute with less expense, less aggravation, less time and less uncertainty.
 The disputants are then able to move on with their lives.
 Often it is a “win-win” outcome.

 I have been trained in mediation by the International Trademark Association.
 I attended the basic mediation course at the annual meeting in San Diego in 2015, and the advanced course at the annual meeting in Orlando in 2016.
-I also completed the 40-hour mediation training course offered by the American Arbitration Association in Philadelphia in 2016.
+I also completed the 40-hour mediation training course offered by the American Arbitration Association in Philadelphia in 2016, and the Spring 2019 Supplemental Civil Mediation Training program sponsored by the New Jersey Association of Professional Mediators.

 Mediation and Arbitration Services